-You believe you’re going mad.
-You’ve somehow managed to weather your major depressive episodes.
-But when the voices and delusions began, you were sure you’d fallen into an abyss.
+You’ve managed to weather your major depressive episodes.
+But when the voices began, you were sure you’d fallen into an abyss.
 Here’s what you need to know about psychotic features in major depressive disorder…

 What are psychotic features in major depressive disorder?